skogsgren/foxhole/README.md

 Which would be easy to add to your `bash_aliases`.

-If you're on Windows/Mac/Linux and the command above isn't working you might have another location for your data directory (which on UNIX by default is `~/.local/share/foxhole`).
-Print that out by installing foxhole again using `foxhole-install`.
+If you're on Windows/Mac/Linux and the command above isn't working you might have another location for your data directory.
+Print that out by running `foxhole -h`

 ## Development Installation